phpMussel/phpMussel/_docs/readme.en.txt

  be redundant.
-However, that said, having a separate function to match against these signatures could prove to be extremely useful for some, especially for those whose CMS or webfront system is somehow tied into their email system and for those parsing their emails via a php script that they could potentially hook into phpMussel.
+However, that said, having a separate function to match against these signatures could prove to be extremely useful for some, especially for those whose CMS or webfront system is somehow tied into their email system and for those parsing their emails via a PHP script that they could potentially hook into phpMussel.
 Configuration for this function, like all others, is controlled via the "phpmussel.ini" file.
-To use this function (you'll need to do your own implementation), in a php file that is hooked to phpMussel, use the following function in your code:
+To use this function (you'll need to do your own implementation), in a PHP file that is hooked to phpMussel, use the following function in your code:

  phpMussel_mail($body);